 There are four single-use plastic items that are, in my opinion, easy to replace: plastic bags, plastic bottles, straws and hot beverage cups.
 Now, all these commodities can be either simply refused or replaced with a reusable item.

-Here is my YouTube video how you can reduce plastic:
+Here is a old video from back when I was known as Green Mom where I share how you can reduce plastic:

 Here is my list of 20 ways to reduce plastic in your life for the Plastic-Free July Challenge:

 - Skip bottled water, and drink water from glasses or reusable water bottles.

 - Bring reusable flatware or bamboo cutlery to use for meals at work.